{user_name}

 2. Date and time of registration

-As part of the registration process, the user's consent to the processing of these data is obtained.
+As part of the registration process, the user's consent to the processing of this data is obtained.

 2. Legal basis for data processing

-The legal basis for processing the data is, if the user has given consent, Art.
-6(1)(a) GDPR.
+The legal basis for processing the data is Art.
+6(1)(a) GDPR if the user has given consent.

 If the registration serves to fulfill a contract to which the user is a party or to carry out pre-contractual measures, the additional legal basis for processing the data is Art.
 6(1)(b) GDPR.